PereViader/ManualDi/README.md

 Note: Source generator will never run on 3rd party libraries and System classes because they won't reference the generator.

+Note: Source generation is opt-in.
+You must decorate your classes with `[ManualDi]` attribute for the generator to process them.
+This ensures better performance and avoids generating code for unrelated classes.

 Limitation of the source generator:
 - Does not run for partial classes defined across multiple declarations.
 It will only operate on partial classes that are declared once.
 - Does not run for classes that use the `required` keyword